till1999/Balancing-Robot/README.md

 This robot balances itself by reading it's pitch angle from an IMU (MPU6050) and moving the motors accordingly.
 To achieve this a PID-Control algorithm is used.
 For further stability rotary encoders meassure the rotation of the wheels.
 A second PD-Control loop ensures the robot stays in it's lateral position.
 For easy debugging while the robot is moving a bluetooth module is used, which transfers data wirelessly to the serial monitor of the Arduino IDE.

+The file names and comments in the code are all in german, but I'm sure that's not an issue that can't be fixed by Google translate ;-)

 Parts list:

   mainboard (designed by the lecturers of my mechatronics class)